dakom/StarlingPageFlip/README.md

 **Easier to-do items that are still essential:**

-3. More fluidity for custom sizes
+1. More fluidity for custom sizes
+2. Test on iOS

 **These are not as essential, more just icing on the cake**

-4. Allow non-current pages to fan out, more 3d look (partially done since they are now in BG)
+1. Allow non-current pages to fan out, more 3d look (partially done since they are now in BG)
-5. External shadows, more 3d look (could simply use Starling DropShadow filter?)
+2. External shadows, more 3d look (could simply use Starling DropShadow filter?